AGREEMENT RENEWING AN ALLIANCE

 The Participants intend to work together to achieve the following goals related to raising awareness of OSHA's rulemaking and enforcement initiatives:

-- To convene or participate in forums, roundtable discussions, or stakeholder meetings on upstream oil and gas safety issues to help forge innovative solutions in the workplace or to provide input on safety and health issues.
+- To convene or participate in forums, roundtable discussions, or stakeholder meetings on OSHA strategic focus hazards, hydrocarbon exposures, fire/explosion, falls, struck by hazards and transportation/driving hazards to help forge innovative solutions in the workplace or to provide input on safety and health issues.
+As a member of the STEPS Network the DJ Basin Safety Council will help communicate safety and health information to the oil and gas community.

 Training and Education